-As the current COVID-19 pandemic continues to spread, the Centers for Disease Control and Prevention (CDC) now recommends that all Americans wear some kind of cloth facial covering when out in public to slow the spread of the COVID-19 virus.
+As the current COVID-19 pandemic continues to spread, the Centers for Disease Control and Prevention (CDC) recommends all Americans wear some kind of cloth facial covering when out in public to slow the spread of the COVID-19 virus.
 You can easily make these masks at home for free or at a very low cost.

 It’s important to realize that a homemade face mask doesn’t replace hand-washing and social distancing.
 The New York Times reports that a homemade face mask only offers some protection if you stay the recommended 6 feet away from someone else.
 Wearing one when out in public can lower the risk you spread the virus to someone else if you’re infected and asymptomatic or presymptomatic.
-(The jury is out on whether wearing a mask can protect you from others.)

 Note: This material is provided for informational purposes only.
 Money Crashers does not claim any of these mask designs can protect you from COVID-19.
 Please continue to stay updated with and follow CDC guidelines.